ETF

 How to avoid the downside of capital gains

-Finding the right investment mix will help you meet your financial goals.
-But reaching your portfolio's full potential may require an effective tax management strategy.
-Limiting certain types of capital gains distributions can help reduce your tax bill.
+Effective tax management can help unlock your portfolio's full potential.
+One strategy may be to limit certain types of capital gains distributions that add to your tax bill.
 Exchange-traded funds (ETFs) are a tax-efficient way to invest.
-By reducing distributions, ETFs help you keep more of what you earn.
+ETFs are structured to reduce distributions, helping you keep more of what you earn.

-Why are ETFs often more tax efficient with capital gains than mutual funds?
+Why are ETFs tax efficient with capital gains?

 A primary reason so many investors have gravitated to ETFs in recent years is their tax efficiency.
 The tax benefits of ETFs are rooted in their in-kind creation and redemption feature.
 ETF creation and redemption may avoid the cash transactions that trigger unwanted taxable events for investors in mutual funds.

-In 2023, only one of Invesco’s ETFs, or 0.46%, distributed capital gains for one of the lowest percentages in the industry.1 And many, such as Invesco NASDAQ 100 ETF, Invesco S&P 500 Equal Weight ETF, and Invesco S&P 500 Pure Value ETF, have never paid capital gains distributions in their lifetime.
+In 2023, only 40, or 2%, of Invesco’s ETFs, distributed capital gains for one of the lowest percentages in the industry.1 And many, such as Invesco NASDAQ 100 ETF (QQQM), Invesco S&P 500® Equal Weight ETF (RSP), and Invesco S&P 500® Quality ETF (SPHQ), have never paid capital gains distributions in their lifetime.

 How common are capital gains distributions for US equity mutual funds?

 In 2023, 60% of US equity mutual funds paid capital gains distributions to their shareholders.
-Over the past 10 years, the average annual distribution from US equity mutual funds ranged from 2.9% to 11.9% of the fund’s net asset value.2 Paying taxes on those distributions can erode portfolio returns over time.
+Over the past 10 years, the average annual distribution from US equity style box mutual funds ranged from 5% to 8% of the fund’s net asset value.2 Paying taxes on those distributions can erode portfolio returns over time.
 Capital gains are generally distributed to fund holders once a year, usually in December.

 How are long-term capital gains taxed?

 US tax policy is often complex and fluid.
 But long-term capital gains tax rules for positions held over one year are relatively straightforward.
-According to the IRS, investors earning less than $492,300 annually and married couples filing jointly earning less than $553,850 are subject to long-term capital gains tax rates of 15%.3 Taxable income above $492,300 for single filers and $553,850 for jointly filing married couples results in a long-term capital gain tax rate of 20%.3
+For 2024, investors earning between $47,025 and $518,900 annually and married couples filing jointly earning between $94,051 and $583,750 are subject to a 15% long-term capital gains tax rates, according to the IRS.3 Taxable income above $518,900 for single filers and $583,750 for jointly filing married couples is subject to a 20% long-term capital gains tax rate.3

 Next steps